henriclinden/pctel-wsc-1450-circuitpython-examples/README.md

 # pctel-wsc-1450-circuitpython-examples

 CircuitPython examples for PCTEL WSC-1450 and WSDK-1450.

+For details about this board navigate to https://pctel.com for general information about PCTEL and https://www.pctel.com/products/industrial-iot-devices/wireless-sensors/ for information about IoT devices and sensors.

+To get started programming the WSC-1450 using Python

+1. Program the WSC-1450 CircuitPython firmware.
+See [firmware](firmware) directory.
-1. The CircuitPython lib needs to be installed to run the examples.
-Download the library pack from CircuitPython website: https://circuitpython.org/libraries
+2. The CircuitPython lib needs to be installed to run the examples.
+Download the library pack from CircuitPython website: https://circuitpython.org/libraries.
+Extract, and copy the /lib directory to the root of WSC-1450.
-2. Details and tutorials on how to use CircuitPython in general, and the Adafruit libraries in particular, can be found here: https://learn.adafruit.com/welcome-to-circuitpython

-Download, extract, and copy the /lib directory to WSC-1450, connect a serial console to "Target USB" @ 115200,8,n,1, press Ctrl-d to soft reset the ASC-1450, and press a key to get the REPL started!
+3. Connect a serial console to "Target USB" @ 115200,8,n,1, press Ctrl-d to soft reset the WSC-1450, and press a key to get the REPL started!

+Details and tutorials on how to use CircuitPython in general, and the Adafruit libraries in particular, can be found here: https://learn.adafruit.com/welcome-to-circuitpython

 Happy hacking!